China-India Deadlock: Boeing F/A-18 Super Hornet Joins Tender For A New Jet For The Indian Air Force

-Boeing’s own F/A-18E/F Super Hornet is now contending with the Lockheed-Martin F-16 and the Swedish Saab JAS-39 Gripen for the $15 billion tender to provide 100 new jet fighters for the Indian Air Force (IAF), The Times of India reports.
+Boeing’s own F/A-18E/F Super Hornet is now contending with the Lockheed-Martin F-16 and the Swedish Saab JAS-39 Gripen for the $15 billion tender to provide 100 new jet fighters for the Indian Air Force (IAF), The Times of India reported.

 This competition mostly involved the two single-engine fighters, but the Indian government has suddenly asked the Air Force to consider the Super Hornet.
 This airplane, which is currently the main aerial asset of the U.S. Navy, is larger and heavier than the other contenders and is also being considered for the $9 billion tender for the acquisition of 57 jets for the Indian Navy.

-This development happens just a week after France proposed the sale of additional Dassault Rafale jets to New Delhi.
-At the end of the Multi-Role Combat Aircraft competition, in 2012, the Rafale emerged as the victor and perspective new jet for the Indian Air Force.
+This development happened just a week after France proposed the sale of additional Dassault Rafale jets to New Delhi.
+At the end of the Multi-Role Combat Aircraft competition, in 2012, the Rafale emerged as the victor and the perspective new jet for the Indian Air Force.

 However, the negotiations faced several impediments, especially on the subject of technology transfer, which India had been adamant about.
 In the end, only 36 jets were acquired from the proposed 126.
-Despite these issues, the Indian government is favorable to the acquisition of additional Rafales, The Economic Times reports.
+Despite these issues, the Indian government is favorable to the acquisition of additional Rafales, The Economic Times reported.

-These developments show that Boeing has found a major opportunity in India but will also be facing stiff competition.
+These developments show that Boeing has found a significant opportunity in India, but will also be facing stiff competition.

 RAFALE IN INDIA: From Reliance to @AnandMahindra's Mahindra group to L&T, @DynamaticTech and the @GodrejGroup, we reveal the first comprehensive list of the Rafale's Indian offsets partners. https://t.co/RayoTruVnC #RafaleDeal pic.twitter.com/Y40IfDIGOA